yanruoz/prs-csx-workshop-tutorial/README.md

 ### Part 2.
 Using the variants' weights to estimate individual risks (`use`)
 #### `scripts`
-1. use_prscsx.ipynb: the Jupyter Notebook tutoiral for using the variants' weights to estimate individual risks
+1. use_prscsx.ipynb: the Jupyter Notebook tutorial for using the variants' weights to estimate individual risks

 #### `inputs`:
 1. EAS PRS (contains population-specific posterior SNP effect size estimates for each individual): test_EAS_pst_eff_a1_b0.5_phi1e-02_chr22.txt